iamargus95/iamargus95/README.md

 ### Hi there 👋

-- 🌱 I’m currently working as a Software Development Engineer at One2N Consultinng.
+- 🌱 I’m currently working as a Software Development Engineer with 2 years of exp in Golang.
+Currently learning Kubernetes.
 - Part-time OSS contributor.
 - 😇 Introduce me to your hobbies that do not include looking at a screen.
 - 💬 Ask me about Formula 1.